Making the transition into civilian life is exciting but does take preparation. Make sure you are well-prepared by following these four tips.

-Military OneSource assists in easing transition stress with our specialty consultation, for transitioning veterans.
+Military OneSource assists in easing transition stress with our specialty consultation for transitioning veterans.

-Make the most of your individual transition plan, or ITP.
-It’s your transition road map, and you will receive information on developing one during pre-separation counseling.
-If used correctly, your ITP will help guide you through tough decisions like your next career move, financial goals or continuing your education.
+- Maximize your individual transition plan: Make the most of your individual transition plan.
+Your ITP is your transition road map, and you will develop one during pre-separation counseling.
+If used correctly, your ITP will help guide you through tough decisions like your next career move, meeting your financial goals or continuing your education.
 Develop your plan with care and thought toward your goals and objectives for any areas of your life affected by the transition.
 Update and refine action steps to help keep you focused on your goals.

-Bring your “can-do” attitude to this next step in life.
+- Stay motivated: Bring your “can-do” attitude to this next step in life.
 Approach civilian life with the same strength, curiosity and courage with which you carried out your military mission.

-Take time to recognize and appreciate the scope of knowledge, skills and abilities you acquired in the military.
+- Show confidence: Take time to recognize and appreciate the scope of knowledge, skills and abilities you acquired in the military.
 It will be easier to present yourself to any prospective employer when you show confidence in your military experience.
 Not only do you have exceptional technical skills and training, you’ve also mastered the military traits of good discipline, teamwork, leadership and the ability to put mission first.
 Employers value these qualities in applicants regardless of the nature of the work.

 Practice these four simple steps to help boost your personal and career development and ease your transition from military to civilian life.